portive/slate-plugin/docs/guides/03-uploading-files.md

 To upload specific files, use the `editor.portive.uploadFile` method.

-In this example, we only allow upload of `pdf` files.
+In this example, we check if a file is a `pdf` and only allow upload of those `pdf` files.

 ```tsx
 const App = () => {